 It was exciting to see how printmakers worked as I worked along side them at the Robert Blackburn Printmaking Workshop in New York City, trying to teach myself the elusive collotype process.
 I had been inspired by my teacher, master printer Richard Benson, to use ink and paper to make my photographs.

 Benson's photolithographs were made in a repeated series of laborious steps.
 Once the edition was completed for the first plate, a new plate was made to improve and refine the first layer, often using different colors of gray ink.
 He would use about 7 plates to build up a full-toned luminous print like the one shown here.
-The toxicity and complexity were daunting to me.
+The toxicity and complexity of this printing technique were daunting to me.

 Fortunately, I found a much more flexible process (and MUCH less controllable, too) in collotype, also called photo-gelatin printing.
 Collotype's gelatin surfaced plates were exposed directly from my large negatives with no screening.
 And they could produce different prints depending on ink viscosity because they had no dots.
 As my teacher did, I made multiple and varying passes on the press, but without having to bring in and register a new plate.
 It was fun, and I could at least pretend I was following in Benson's footsteps.